 View Additional Course Information:

 Department: Food Studies

 Course Number: NFDS 2750

 Location: NYC campus

 Permission Required: No

 "Molecular gastronomy" is a loaded term.
-It refers to both to the scientific study of the physical chemistry underlying cooking and to a contemporary culinary movement of chefs who explicitly apply this science in the kitchen, experimenting with novel techniques of food preparation and presentations to extend the boundaries of what we think of as cuisine.
+It refers both to the physical chemistry underlying cooking and to a contemporary culinary movement of chefs who consciously apply this science in the kitchen, experimenting with novel techniques of food preparation and presentation to extend the boundaries of what we think of as cuisine.
 This course introduces and explores both aspects of this fascinating and controversial culinary practice.